PiraTechnics/questmap-old/README.md

 This is the Readme for QuestMap, a web application to plot your RPG notes on a map!

-This project was build using venv as a virtual environment.
+This project was built using venv as a virtual environment.
 The virtual environment has been excluded, following good practice.

 .gitignore template by Stan Triepels: https://djangowaves.com/tips-tricks/gitignore-for-a-django-project/